 As result of M²’s work to date, over 1,300 Jewish educators from hundreds of organizations across the field possess the confidence and ability to apply M² methodology in multiple and diverse settings.
-They range in age (23-65+, often in the same program), and title – from associates to CEO’s and from pre-degrees to people with PhDs.
+They range in age (23-65+, often in the same program) and title, from associates to CEOs and from pre-degrees to those with PhDs.
 These educators are crafting learning experiences infused with Jewish values and purpose for their students and communities.
 We’ve created a vast network of educators, where graduates encourage colleagues and peers to take part in our programming, in turn creating a cultural change and shift in organizational readiness within the educator landscape.
-As a result, thousands of people in Jewish communities are choosing to celebrate their Jewish identities and turning to Jewish values for a sense of meaning and purpose, as they work to make the world a better place.
+As a result, thousands of people in Jewish communities are choosing to celebrate their Jewish identities and are turning to Jewish values for a sense of meaning and purpose, as they work to make the world a better place.

 Over the last three years, we’ve experimented a lot, and we’ve learned a lot.
 This strategic plan is designed around what we have learned, with specific attention to who we are impacting, how we are impacting them and how can we do it best.